pzrsa/parsam.io/src/data/blog/journey.md

 ---
 date: "2025-01-03"
-title: "I went from a gaming addiction at 17 to working at Google and Tesla by 21"
+title: "From a gaming addiction to Google and Tesla by 21"
 ---

 4 years ago, I started my software engineering career at 17.
 During this time, I've had the rare opportunity to work at two innovative companies: [Google](https://google.com) and [Tesla](https://tesla.com).